- Course Type: Undergraduate

 - Restricted Entry:

-This course is taught by The Lir - National Academy of Dramatic Art @ Trinity College Dublin.
+This course is taught by The Lir National Academy of Dramatic Art @ Trinity College Dublin.
 It is not part of the CAO application system.
-Application forms can be downloaded now from The Lir website www.thelir.ie and should be mailed to The Administrator, The Lir - National Academy of Dramatic Art, Trinity College, Dublin 2, Ireland.
+Application forms can be downloaded from the Lir website www.thelir.ie and should be mailed to The Administrator, The Lir National Academy of Dramatic Art, Trinity Enterprise and Technology Campus, Dublin 2, Ireland.

 Entry is by Audition.
 Students will prepare a classical and a contemporary monologue for first audition.
 Each monologue should be no more than three minutes long.
 Successful applicants at first audition will be required to attend at least one more round of auditions at which voice, movement and group skills will be assessed.
-The final date for receipt of applications is 1 February 2013.
-Auditions will be held between February and April 2013.
+The final date for receipt of applications is 1 February 2014; however, applicants are encouraged to apply from November onwards.
+Auditions will be held between December 2013 and March 2014.